Hilda Solis: Los Angeles County Board of Supervisors

 During the year, Solis also became an active supporter for Joe Biden's 2020 presidential campaign, saying that the former vice president, whom she dealt with during her time as Secretary of Labor, had the necessary "steady hand and experience" and who also is "personable" and can interact well with a wide range of people.

 The year 2020 was marked by the COVID-19 pandemic in the United States, and Solis and the other supervisors consistently urged residents to stay at home and use other social distancing measures.
 However some county employees in the districts of Solis and another supervisor complained that they were being compelled to report to unsafe offices instead of being allowed to work remotely.
 Solis said that the services provided by some positions could only be done in person, but following newspaper inquiries on the matter, remote work was opened up to more county workers.
 In December 2020, Solis became rotating chair of the board again, and by then the entire board was women, a first for the county and something that Solis said was a historic accomplishment.
 As the pandemic in Los Angeles reached an especially high peak towards the end of the year, Solis pleaded with county residents to stay home: "As we near Christmas, I urge everyone to cancel their holiday plans to gather with members outside of one's households.
 This will save many lives."

 The pandemic subsequently ebbed for a while, but then by mid-2021 the highly infectious Delta variant had become a significant threat, and in July 2021 Solis issued an executive order reimposing an indoors mask mandate within the county.
 By this point COVID-19 vaccination in the United States was well underway but also increasingly the subject of political disputes.
 Saying that "As vaccinations continue at a pace slower than what is necessary to slow the spread, the need for immediate action is great," Solis issued a mandate in August 2021 that county employees, who numbered over a hundred thousand, be vaccinated by October 1.
 Her action gave no option for regular testing and thus went further than most such mandates elsewhere in California and the rest of the country.

+In 2024 and 2025, Solis and Supervisor Lindsey Horvath co-authored motions to adopt default plant-based food procurement and expand plant-based food options at county events and institutions.
+The motions sought to reduce the county's food-related greenhouse gas emissions.

+Awards and honors

+As mentioned, in 2000, Solis was given the Profile in Courage Award by the John F. Kennedy Library Foundation.